jcoonrod/jcoonrod/README.md

-* John Coonrod, Executive Vice President, The Hunger Project
+* John Coonrod, Founder and US Chair, Movement for Community-led Development
 * Interested in ChromeOS, WordPress, Elegant CSS and accessibility